MarcellaHarr/marcellaharr.github.io/README.md

 ## Hello, hello!👋

 My name is Marcella and I am a junior data analyst in progress.
-I started this journey in May of 2021 and I am learning so much about data, the different types of programming languages, methods and tips shared by professionals and enthusiates alike.
-Literally, as much as I can take in and absorb.
-More importantly, I'm losing all my hair and have not gotten any sleep sleep since I started.
-Joking aside though, I would not change a thing because every struggle I have had allowed me to problem-solve uniquely.
-Ultamately, my goal is to be versed enough in Python, SQL, and R to unlock all sorts of information, solutions, and insights.
+I started this journey in May of 2021, and I am learning so much about data, the different types of programming languages, methods, and tips shared by professionals and enthusiasts alike.
+Simply put, I'm taking things day by day.
+More importantly, I'm losing all of my hair and have not gotten any sleep since I started. :laughing: All right, joking aside I would not change a thing because every challenge I have had, allowed me to problem-solve uniquely.
+Ultimately, my goal is to be versed enough in Python, SQL, and R to unlock all sorts of information, solutions, and insights to help those that will need it.
 <br/>

 #### Language & Tools: